 The greatest thing in the world is to know how to belong to yourself.
 Michel de Montaigne

-As part of the liturgical year, I freely confess that Lent is my least favorite season.
-Over the past several years I have regularly posted something like “Why Lent is a Bad Idea” on this blog around Ash Wednesday.
+I freely confess that Lent is my least favorite liturgical season.
 I have struggled not so much with the season, but rather with what Lent seems to represent for many people.
 It often is little more than a forty-day exercise in playing at getting serious about one’s faith.
 One can easily pray more, study more, try to be a better person, and generally try to be more “Christian” for a limited amount of time.

-Over the past couple of liturgical cycles, Lent has become more meaningful to me as I have shifted from thinking of it as a “religious” season to thinking of it as a season of inwardness, the sort of thing that is healthy for a human being to engage in regardless of religious commitment (or lack of same).
-A helpful guide for this has been Dietrich Bonhoeffer, especially the letters he wrote from prison before his execution by the Nazis, letters in which he explored what a “religionless Christianity” might look like as traditional religious trappings and accoutrements become more and more meaningless.
+Over the past couple of liturgical cycles, however, Lent has become more meaningful to me as I have shifted from thinking of it as a “religious” season to thinking of it as a season of inwardness, the sort of thing that is healthy for a human being to engage in regardless of religious commitment (or lack of same).
+A helpful guide for this has been Dietrich Bonhoeffer, an important theologican and pastor with whom we will be spending next week in my “Grace, Truth, and Freedom in the Nazi Era” colloquium.
+The letters Bonhoeffer wrote from prison in the months before his execution by the Nazis are particularly useful.
+In these letters, he explored what a “religionless Christianity” might look like as traditional religious trappings and accoutrements become more and more meaningless.
 He wrote that

 Our coming of age leads us to a true recognition of our situation before God.
 God would have us know that we must live as people who manage our lives without God . . .
 The God who lets us live in the world without the working hypothesis of God is the God before whom we stand continually . . .
 By this-worldliness I mean living unreservedly in life’s duties, problems, successes and failures, experiences and perplexities.